-Emergency Dentistry - Gorham, ME
+Emergency Dentist — Gorham, ME

+Dental Pain?
+Broken Tooth?
 We’re Here to Help

 Emergencies of many kinds happen to everyone, and dental emergencies are not an exception.
 With any emergency, you can become stressed and worried.
 Our staff at Morgan-Hill Dental Care want to help you with your dental emergencies and quickly relieve the stress.
 Call our dental office as soon as possible so we can help you get the needed treatment.

-- Same-Day Appointments Available
+- Same-Day Emergency Appointments for Patients in Pain

 Unparalleled Experience & Qualifications

 At Morgan-Hill Dental Care, we’re dedicated to seeing emergency cases FAST, not in days or weeks.
 In fact, patients of record are welcome to contact us after-hours and on the weekends through the doctors’ personal phone numbers.
 With well over 50 years of collective experience between our three dentists and our state-of-the-art technology (including CEREC® same-day restorations, all-digital X-rays, and more), patients will be in the very best of hands here in Gorham.